-As like many other surgical procedures, good candidates for breast augmentation have good physical health.
-The second most important factor is that your breasts have finished developing.
+As like many other surgical procedures, good candidates for breast augmentation Chicago have good physical health.
+The second most important factor when considering breast augmentation surgery is that your breasts have finished developing.
 This often happens once the patient has reached at least 18 years old.

 Other medical conditions must be reviewed before determining whether the patient can safely undergo any surgical procedure, especially breast augmentation surgery.
 Dr. Placik will not operate or perform plastic surgery on anyone that is underage or if he feels that the procedure is not as safe as possible.

-From an aesthetic standpoint, there are a few factors which determine whether women may be potential candidates for breast augmentation surgery.
-The most common scenario of candidates are women that feel they lack fullness in their chest.
+From an aesthetic standpoint, there are a few factors which determine whether women may be potential candidates for a breast augmentation.
+The most common scenario of candidates are women that feel they lack fullness in their breasts.